sahibdhami/GLXamarin/README.md

 5. Division of logic across business layer, data access layer, ViewModel.
 6. Use of interface to switch between different type of data (SQLIte or json etc)

-Please, excuse look and feel, not even 5 mints are spent on that :-)
+Please, excuse look and feel :-)